Exploring the Chattahoochee Nature Center on the Chattahoochee River

 The aviaries offer a chance to see some of the center’s permanent residents up close, including bald eagles, red shouldered hawks, turkey vultures, and several different species of owls.

-And don’t miss the Butterfly Gardens: CNC’s Horticulture Director, Henning von Schmeling, received a 2019 Environmental Excellence Award for his work in creating pollinator habitat.
+And don’t miss the Butterfly Gardens: CNC’s Horticulture Director, Henning von Schmeling, received a 2019 Environmental Excellence Award for his work in creating pollinator habitats.

 READ MORE: The 10 Best North Georgia State Parks to Visit